- AKC recognized in 1898

 It is recommended to provide feed formulated to small - medium sized breeds.
 It is highly recommended to discuss your dog’s feed with your veterinarian and/or breeder in order to determine size and frequency of meals in order to ensure a health, long life.
 It is also important to ensure that clean, fresh water is always available.

-French Bulldogs only need occasional brushing as they shed seasonally.
 Consider starting grooming your dogs at a young age, teaching them to stand will make grooming much easier for you and your Frenchies.
 Do not forget to check if there is any skin lesions, scabs, bare spots, flaky skin, or infection to remedy.

 Frenchies do not need lots of exercise, as they are calm dogs.
 But to keep them fit at a healthy weight, take them for daily walks around 20-30 minutes in duration.
 Monitor them on hot days to avoid over exertion since they do not endure heat very well.